About your Vision

 There are a range of problems that can occur with sight.
 Some of these require the use of glasses or contact lenses, others require different forms of treatments.
 We focus on advanced eye care.
 We explain some of the common problems with sight; including Presbyopia, Long and Short-sightedness, Astigmatism and Cataracts.

 In order to understand your options, it is crucial to understand how our visual system works.
 Light enters the eye through the transparent front window, the Cornea.
-It is a static or fixed lens which contributes to two-thirds of the focusing of the eye.
+It is a static or fixed lens that contributes to two-thirds of the focusing of the eye.
 The light then passes through the crystalline lens.
 In a youthful state, it can change shape and adjust the focusing in the eye.
 It enables a seamless transition from near to distance vision.

 After passing through the lens, the light is focused onto the retina.
 Analogous to the film, rather like the electrical sensor at the back of a camera, the retina converts the light energy to electrical energy.
 It is then transmitted along the optic nerve to the brain.
 This energy, in turn, interprets the signal enabling us to visualize the world around us.

 Myopia, or short-sightedness, describes the condition when objects close to us appear in focus.
 However, objects in the distance are blurred.